Joshua-McGee/doks/Overview.md

 ### Connecting to third party systems

 Using a proxy subsystem, Agenda is able to ingest and connect to third party upstream services, transform the data in the client applications, and send the data back downstream.
-This essentially creates a loop where all your calendar application data is updated and managed within Agendas unified calendar.
+This creates a loop where all your calendar application data is updated and managed within Agendas unified calendar making it possible to create multi organization teams and schedule meetings across applications.

 ### Security